YLiao12/shopping-system-rpc/README.md

 ![sho](https://user-images.githubusercontent.com/62742611/158542354-97409069-2131-4345-8dc3-57b915aaa422.png)

-All server can run on localhost with different ports

-user server port: 50055

-product server port: 50056

-order server port: 50057

-The MySQL is on a Aliyun Server

 ## How to build this rpc application

 This application could be build and deployed on localhost, and different servers (including a user server, a product server and an order server) will run on different ports.
 We have also deployed this application on our own server, you can test the application on (vue ip address).